 Source reference: 9782070545216

-This is a very simple story about 10 small seeds, how they become only 9 seeds, then 8, then 7 etc… and in the end from just 1 flower come 10 seeds again!
+This is a very simple story about 10 small seeds (dix petites graines).
+How they become 9 seeds, then 8 etc… and in the end from just 1 flower come 10 seeds again!
 It is therefore a story about the cycle of life and about growth.

 In order to do these activities and more, there are links to lots and lots of resources on the version of this blog that is on my website – no need to go off and create them yourself!